MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-Windows-PowerShell-50.md

 ## New features in Windows PowerShell 4.0
 Windows PowerShell 4.0 is backward-compatible.
 Cmdlets, providers, modules, snap-ins, scripts, functions, and profiles that were designed for Windows PowerShell 3.0 and Windows PowerShell 2.0 work in Windows PowerShell 4.0 without changes.

-Windows PowerShell 4.0 is installed by default on WindowsÂ® 8.1 and Windows Server 2012 R2.
+Windows PowerShell 4.0 is installed by default on Windows 8.1 and Windows Server 2012 R2.
 To install Windows PowerShell 4.0 on WindowsÂ 7Â withÂ SP1, or WindowsÂ ServerÂ 2008Â R2, download and install [Windows Management Framework 4.0](http://www.microsoft.com/download/details.aspx?id=40855).
 Be sure to read the download details, and meet all system requirements, before you install Windows Management Framework 4.0.

 -   [New features in Windows PowerShell]()